How to Read a 10-K: The Only 5 Sections That Matter

 How to Find 10-Ks

-You have three main options:
+Three main options:

-EDGAR is the authoritative repository.
-Every 10-K, 10-Q, 8-K, and more is there.
+SEC EDGAR is the authoritative repository.
+Every 10-K is there.
+The downside: the interface is clunky.

-Practice: Your First (or Next) 10-K
+Practice: Your First 10-K

 The only way to get comfortable with 10-Ks is repetition.

-Pick a business you know from everyday life—maybe a retailer you shop at, a tech platform you use, or a brand you see everywhere.
+Pick a business you know from everyday life.
+Maybe a retailer you shop at, a tech platform you use, or a brand you see everywhere.
 Then:

 - Go to the Earnings Feed 10-K hub and pull up the latest 10-K for that company.